pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/19_Newsletter.md

 The purpose of the fields gender, *firstname*, *lastname* and *email* should be clear.
 *newsletterActive* and *newsletterConfirmed* are used to save the state of the user (also used by the frontend framework).
 The *newsletterActive* data component tells the newsletter framework whether to send the newsletter to this user or not.
-The *newsletterConfirmed* compontent is used for double opt-in (provided by the frontend framework).
+The *newsletterConfirmed* component is used for double opt-in (provided by the frontend framework).

 **Only if newsletterActive and newsletterConfirmed are ticked the user in the object receives the newsletter.**

 The *newsletterConfirmed* cannot be set in the admin interface, the reason is simple: the frontend framework logs every activity to *Notes & Events* including the IP etc. from the user, so it's possible to track every modification the user has made to his profile.

 Now if the editor is able to change this important setting the audit trail is pitted and it's not clear why the user receives the newsletter.

-Of course it's possible to change the value programmatically (eg. in importers).
+Of course it's possible to change the value via API (eg. in importers).

 ## Newsletter frontend framework